cmu-phil/r-tetrad/README.md

 It has recently been installed successfully on an Intel Max (x64), though and software all had to be updated to current versions to get it to work.

 Once this code is more mature, we will make an R package from it, so that it can be installed using the usual "install.packages()" and "library()" commands.
-As a step in that direction, we've organized the code into package-like directories.
+As a step in that direction, we've organized the code into the expected package directories.

 # Description